Visual sequencing refers to the ability to perceive and remember objects in a particular order.

-After perceiving the sequence the child should also to be able remember that sequence.
+After perceiving the sequence, the child should also be able remember that sequence.

-Many dyslexics have trouble with sequencing.
-Naturally this will affect their ability to read and spell correctly.
 After all, every word consists of letters in a specific sequence.
-In order to read one has to perceive the letters in sequence, and also remember what word is represented by the sequence of letters in question.
-By simply changing the sequence of the letters in name, it can become mean or amen.
+In order to read, one has to perceive the letters in sequence and also remember what word is represented by the sequence of letters in question.
+By changing the sequence of the letters in name, it can become mean or amen.

-The following are a few of the dyslexia symptoms that indicate sequencing difficulties:
+The following are a few of the dyslexia symptoms that indicate visual sequencing difficulties:

-- When reading, the dyslexic may put letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.
+- When reading, the person with dyslexia may put letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.

-- He may put syllables in the wrong order, reading animal as ‘aminal’, hospital as ‘hopsital’, enemy as ‘emeny’.
+- They may put syllables in the wrong order, reading animal as ‘aminal’, hospital as ‘hopsital’, enemy as ‘emeny’.

-- He may put words in the wrong order, reading are there for there are.
+- They may put words in the wrong order, reading are there for there are.

 - The dyslexic may write letters in the wrong order, spelling Simon as ‘Siomn’, time as ‘tiem’, child as ‘chidl’.

-- He may omit letters, i.e. reading or writing cat for cart, wet for went, sing for string.
+- They may omit letters, i.e., reading or writing cat for cart, wet for went, sing for string..

 A study by Fine et al. (2014) suggests that visual sequencing not only correlates significant with reading, but also with math learning.